 Following further investigation, it was discovered that Justin’s bedroom was located next to a priest hole, which leads people to believe the spirit is that of a monk who had died whilst trying to escape persecution.

-During the investigation the clairvoyant also picked up on a few other spirits including that of a past inn keeper known as George.
+During the investigation, the clairvoyant also picked up on a few other spirits including that of a past innkeeper known as George.
 The clairvoyant picked up on a connection between the monk and George.
-She saw sensed that George was helping the monk remain hidden when he himself was killed.
-The clairvoant also saw a pony-tailed sailor who was looking for Mary.
+She saw sense that George was helping the monk remain hidden when he himself was killed.
+The clairvoyant also saw a pony-tailed sailor who was looking for Mary.

 Grog’s spirit has often been seen wearing 18th Century Naval officer attire.
 Regulars who laughed off the sighting and deemed it a hoax were to witness an act of anger by Grog as he ripped a firmly fixed sign off the wall and violently threw it to the ground.